ibm-cloud-docs/solution-tutorials/cloud-usage.md

 2. Itemize billing and usage for a given org with the `billing` command.
 Specify a particular month using the `-d` flag with a date in the format YYYY-MM.
     ```sh
-    ibmcloud billing org-usage $ORG_NAME -d 2018-07
+    ibmcloud billing org-usage $ORG_NAME
     ```
     {: pre}

 3. Conduct the same investigation for resources.
 Every account has a `default` resource group.
-Substitute the value `<resource group>` for a resource group listed in the first command.
+Substitute the value `<group>` for a resource group listed in the first command.
     ```sh
     ibmcloud resource groups
     ```
     {: pre}

     ```sh
-    ibmcloud billing resource-group-usage <resource group> -d 2018-07
+    export RESOURCE_GROUP=<group>
     ```
     {: pre}

-4. If you have administrative access, you can view both Cloud Foundry services and IAM resources using the `resource-instances-usage` command.
-(This includes only Cloud Foundry services that have been migrated to IAM.)
     ```sh
+    ibmcloud billing resource-group-usage $RESOURCE_GROUP
+    ```
+    {: pre}

+4. If you are the account administrator or have been granted the Administrator role for All Identity and Access enabled services, you can view both Cloud Foundry services and IAM resources using the `resource-instances-usage` command.
+    ```sh
     ibmcloud billing resource-instances-usage
     ```
     {: pre}

-5. If you are not the account administrator but are the creator of services or resources, the following commands can be used. <-- IS THAT RIGHT?
+5. If you are not the account administrator, the following commands can be used because of the Editor permission set at the beginning of the tutorial.
     ```sh
-    ibmcloud billing resource-instances-usage -o <org name>
+    ibmcloud billing resource-instances-usage -o $ORG_NAME
     ```
     {: pre}

     ```sh
-    ibmcloud billing resource-instances-usage -g <resource group>
+    ibmcloud billing resource-instances-usage -g $RESOURCE_GROUP
     ```
     {: pre}

 6. To view infrastructure devices, use the `sl` command.
 You can login to your infrastructure using the **Use Bluemix Single-Sign-On** option and accept the default API endpoint.
-Then use the `vs` command to review {{site.data.keyword.virtualmachinesshort}} instances.
+Then use the `vs` command to review {{site.data.keyword.virtualmachinesshort}}.
     ```sh
     ibmcloud sl init
     ```